csc-training/hip-programming/hipfort/hiprand/README.md

 # Computing `pi`

-Hipfort provides interfaces for various highly optimized library.
+HIPFORT provides interfaces for various highly optimized library.
 In this exercise `hip_rand` library is used to accelerate the computation of `pi` using Monte Carlo method.

 In this method **random** `(x, y)` points are generated in a 2-D plane with domain as a square of side *2r* units centered on `(0,0)`.
 A circle of radius **r** centered at `(0,0)` will fit perfectly inside.
 The ratio between the area of circle and the square is `pi/4`.
 If a sufficiently large number of uniformly distributed random points are generated, the the proportion of points inside the circle to the total points in the square is a good estimate for `pi/4`.
 For efficiency, it is sufficient to consider only one-quarter of the domain  (i.e, where  `x>0` & `y>0`).